maikol-ortigueira/joomla-languages-constants-builder/README.md

     "packages": ["foo"]
 }
 ```
-If your project is composed of only one extension you can either remove the rest of the extensions or leave the an empty array (ex.: "packages": []), it's up to you.
+If your project is composed of only one extension you can either remove the rest of the extensions or leave an empty array (ex.: `"packages": []`), it's up to you.

 ## All installed and configured!, lets translate
-If everything went well, all you have to do from now on is run 'npm start' every time you want to translate a text in your project.
+If everything went well, all you have to do from now on is run **`npm start`** every time you want to translate a text in your project.

 You will get asked about your extension type (if more than one extension type), the extension name (if more than one extension per type), the text to be translated, then it will show you each translated string to confirm o replace it.
 The last question is about the constant composition.